L-Mario564/drizzle-dbml-generator/README.md

 # Drizzle DBML Generator

 Generate DBML markup from your schema defined with Drizzle ORM.

-## Dialect Support

-- Postgres ✔️
-- MySQL ✔️
-- SQLite ❌ (coming soon)
+Works with any dialect.

 ## Generate DBML